ffomezolam/GA-DSI-Capstone/README.md

 And I think, on a rudimentary level, I have accomplished this here.

 Text generation output is hard to evaluate, hence my decision to incorporate a classification model.
+A metric exists, called the "perplexity" metric, to evaluate text-generation models, but due to compatibility and dependency issues I did not implement one here.
 To be honest, I just enjoy the ideation of computer-aided-improvisation, so I would not be so picky to judge a computer-generated text so long as it vaguely fit my criteria, which in this case was "Shakespearean".
 Most of my output did so, so I was happy with the text generator.
-However, in the interest of definable metrics, I have incorporated a classification model which has been trained on various works of a similar style (and a few of a very un-similar style) which I can use to classify and score the output.
+However, in the interest of definable metrics, I have incorporated a classification model which has been trained on various works of a similar style (and a few of a very un-similar style) which I can use to classify and score the text-generation output.

-The classification model on the trained data scored with 92% accuracy on predicting the classes of a test data set, which was stratified to match the label proportion on the entire set.
+The resulting classification model scored with 92% accuracy on predicting the classes of a test data set, which was stratified to match the label proportion on the entire set.
-As a reference point, the shakespeare data set was about 67% of the entire data set, so a naive baseline accuracy would be 67%.
+As a reference point, the Shakespeare data set was about 67% of the entire data set, so a naive baseline accuracy would be 67%.
 This model therefore scored significantly higher, indicating some success in discerning Shakespeare from other authors.